betoule/cosmologix/doc/validation_paper.md

 	'Neff': 3.046 # Effective number of neutrino species }
 ```

-We prefered the use of $\Omega_{bc}$ to $\Omega_m$ as a primary variable, because the computation of the density of non-relativistic neutrinos would cause branching in the Jax code detrimental to performances.
+We prefer the use of $\Omega_{bc}$ to $\Omega_m$ as a primary variable, because $\Omega_m$ usually incorporates the density contribution of non-relativistic neutrinos today.
+This computation would cause branching in the Jax code between massive and massless cases which would be detrimental to performances.
 The value of $\Omega_m$ and the separated density contribution of massive and mass-less neutrinos can be computed from the primary parameters using the function `densities.derived_parameters`.

 ## Distances